Emergency Services in Malaysia:

 Kuala Lumpur

-In case of death, serious accident, arrest, or loss of travel documents.
+In the event of death, a serious accident, arrest or loss of travel documents.
 Note that the consulate cannot pay your hospital bills or fines.

 For more details, visit the official emergency portal.